Posted by: Kisling, Nestico & Redick, LLC

 Per OSHP statistics, there were 13,762 crashes reported across the state relating to operating a vehicle while under the influence, with 652 fatal crashes.
 Franklin (62), Cuyahoga (60), Hamilton (40), Montgomery (36), and Lucas (28) counties led the state in fatal OVI crashes.

-Other Types of Auto Accidents
+Other Types of Auto Accidents in Ohio

 The data above focus on crashes involving cars and other personal small trucks, SUVs, and vans.
 The OSHP also gathers Statistics on other types of vehicles, like commercial vehicles, motorcycles, bicycles, and even horse-drawn buggies.